 Bring along activities and foods specifically for this fire, including materials you’ll need to start it.
 You can read scary stories, roast marshmallows, or even just listen to music with a portable Bluetooth speaker.
 The more you have planned, the longer you can enjoy spending time together around a fire.

 When it comes to packing, you will want to prepare for all types of weather.
 Even during the summer months, nights can get cold, which is why layers will be your best friend, especially if they are thermal layers.
+We love to bring our Mozy 22 leg-warming blankets when we camp.

 Bring Camping Equipment